 Roses are always in season and can look beautiful in any type of arrangement, but when it comes to fall wedding bouquets, they're especially pretty when paired with lush greenery and burgundy blooms.
 These peach David Austin roses are utterly dreamy!

 Monochromatic white flowers are forever a classic choice.
-This autumnal bouquet of roses, pieris, hellebores, and eucalyptus is sophisticated and ethereal.
+This autumnal bouquet of roses, pieris japonica, hellebores, and eucalyptus is sophisticated and ethereal.

 Looking for something totally unique?
 Instead of a traditional fall wedding bouquet, try carrying a flower-filled lantern, which would be perfect for a vintage or rustic wedding theme.

-You can't go wrong with red, yellow, and orange — this golden hour-inspired palette is a no-brainer for fall wedding bouquets.
+You can't go wrong with red, yellow, and orange—this golden hour-inspired palette is a no-brainer for fall wedding flowers.

 Dusty blue is a subtle yet sweet accent color for your fall wedding bouquet.
 This chic arrangement includes thistle and viburnum berries in muted blue tones.